GreenPG/ObsidianVault/Yaml Schema Python libraries.md

 Library to validate Python data structure converted from JSON or Yaml.
 Pretty simple to use.
 Schema() class that take as arguments the structure of the intended data input, written like you write Python data class using types.
-Possibility to use persona class, but used after the data as been converted from Yaml to Python, so the parser should have seen an error before.
+Possibility to use personal class, but used after the data as been converted from Yaml to Python, so the parser should have seen an error before.

 ### Pydantic